 Since alcohol is so prevalent in our society and it is often seen as socially acceptable to drink heavily in certain circumstances, it can be very difficult to discern whether or not an individual suffers from an alcohol use disorder.
 Now that you’ve learned more about the ins and outs of alcoholism and alcohol use disorder, you’re better equipped to answer the question: “am I an alcoholic?”

 Is it time for you or a loved one to seek treatment for alcohol use?
-If so, contact us today to discuss the next steps on your journey.
+If so, learn more about our San Diego Addiction Treatment Center or contact us to discuss the next steps on your journey.

 - 1. National Center for Chronic Disease Prevention and Health Promotion.
 (2020, September 21).
 Excessive Alcohol Use.
 Retrieved February 12, 2021, from https://www.cdc.gov/chronicdisease/resources/publications/factsheets/alcohol.htm